kubos/kubos/docs/mission-dev/index.rst

 Kubos Mission Applications
 ==========================

+TODO: Re-work for the new "Mission Development" umbrella.
+It includes developing payload services and whatnot

 Mission applications include anything that makes decisions or governs autonomy on the satellite, as well as any other applications designed to address mission-specific concerns.

 Applications can be used to enable the satellite to act autonomously.
 Some basic versions of this are: